Home

 On the surface, a reference to the fall of the Berlin Wall.
 Symbolically, centrally controlled, command, communist systems radically transformed into self-governing, dynamic, democratic (feedback based) systems.

-In the new light, a further reflection on the band-audience relationship.
-Life in the aftermath of the online concept.
+In a new light, a further reflection on the band-audience relationship.
 Pink Floyd is communicating to You.
 Pink Floyd did not know something you don't know.
-You're on your own now.
 Pink Floyd doesn't have the answers.

 Now frontiers shift like desert sands